 But why is the step from ADAS to AD so big?
 We’ve already automated so many of the driving tasks.
 Why is it so challenging to achieve full automation?
 In other words, why haven’t self-driving consumer cars become a reality yet?

 While the level of automation is a significant factor, the key distinction between advanced driver assistance systems and autonomous driving lies in the degree of human intervention required – the overall control of the vehicle.
+Automated driving systems thus mark a significant leap from ADAS by shifting the responsibility of driving from humans to technology.
+ADS offers full automation, enhancing safety by reducing human error, increasing efficiency in transportation, and providing mobility for those unable to drive, transforming our approach to travel.

-So even though they are designs from the same drawing board, ADAS and AD are, in fact, worlds apart.
-But there’s no need to fret – it all ADs up.
-We already make full use of important AD developments by implementing them in today’s safety systems.
+So even though they are designs from the same drawing board, ADAS and AD are, in a sense, worlds apart.

 Stay tuned.